jbousquie/leontine/README.md

 4. Configure transcription options (language, model, etc.)
 5. Click "Transcribe Audio" and monitor the progress
 6. When complete, download your transcription as a text file
+7. If you close the browser during transcription, the job will automatically resume when you return to the application

 ## Development